omar-njie/CS-145-Java-data-structures/src/main/java/com/omar/data_structures/assignments/assignment_6/INFO.md

 For CodeToText.java
-Enter file name (without period): hamlet if it worked you should see the decoded test aka content of hamlet.txt
+Enter file name (without period): hamlet if it worked you should see the decoded text aka content of hamlet.txt
 ```

 ## Note